trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 In 1973, Harry Reasoner, a TV host, invited Gallwey to prove this on _The Reasoner Report_.
 Gallwey took a woman who was completely unathletic and had never played tennis.
 In **20 minutes**, he had her playing decent tennis.

 How?
 He kept her conscious mind busy with trivial tasks (like saying "bounce" when the ball hit the ground and "hit" when it hit the racket) so it couldn't critique her form.
-By distracting the "over-critical" component, the other components of her thinking—the ones that handle spatial awareness and motor control—could work without interference.
+By distracting the "over-critical" component, the other components of her thinking — the ones that handle spatial awareness and motor control — could work without interference.

 The participant described it perfectly: _"Every time I did start to think, things went wrong.
 But if I just stop thinking, the body seems to know what to do...
 All of a sudden, everything became effortless."_